 Where the prosecutor is the Crown Prosecution Service, prosecution costs exclude the costs of the investigation, which are met by the police.
 In non-CPS cases where the costs of the investigation are incurred by the prosecutor a costs award may cover the costs of investigation as well as prosecution.
 Further guidance is provided in the Criminal Costs Practice Direction and the Criminal Procedure Rules Part 76 .
 However, where the investigation was carried out as part of a council officer’s routine duties, for which he or she would have been paid in the normal way, this is a relevant factor to be taken into account when deciding the appropriate amount of any costs order.

-Where the court wishes to impose costs in addition to a fine, compensation and/or the victim surcharge but the offender has insufficient resources to pay the total amount, the order of priority is:
+Where the court wishes to impose costs in addition to any of the following: a fine; compensation; the surcharge, but the offender has insufficient resources to pay the total amount, the court must apply the following order of priority: